jacobrask/styledocco/README.md

 An important philosophy of StyleDocco is to introduce as little custom syntax as possible, maintaining the stylesheet comments readable and useful even without StyleDocco.

-The document is automatically split into new sections when it encounters a level 1 or 2 heading.
-Read more about the heading syntax in the [Markdown guide](http://daringfireball.net/projects/markdown/syntax).
-Only comments at the beginning of new lines are included, put some whitespace before a comment to exlude it from the style guide.
+The document is automatically split into a new sections when it encounters a horizontal rule.
+Only comments at the beginning of new lines are included so put some whitespace before a comment to exlude it from the style guide.

 Suggestions, feature requests and bug reports are very welcome, either at [GitHub](https://github.com/jacobrask/styledocco/issues) or on Twitter ([@jacobrask](https://twitter.com/jacobrask)).